EloquentOps/retool-ai-chat-plus/README.md

 ### Configure the query and wire it with the component

-There are 2 way to use the component, depending of your preference and requirements.
+There are 2 ways to use the component, depending on your preference and requirements.

  #### AI Query